 We’ve spent more time on alcohol consumption than food for a good reason.
 Tackling your addiction to food and conquering the urge to overeat is one of the prime objectives of bariatric surgery.
 By taking part in bariatric surgery, you are forced to eat less, which should help with any tendencies to overeat.

-Another benefit of bariatric surgery is that you are provided with a solid foundation from which to build a healthy lifestyle.
-In the weeks leading up to your procedure, you’ll be placed on a medically supervised diet that helps you drop enough excess pounds for the surgery to be the healthiest on your body.
+Another benefit of bariatric surgery is having a solid foundation to build a healthy lifestyle.
+In the weeks following your procedure, you’ll be placed on a medically supervised diet that helps you drop enough excess pounds for the surgery to be the healthiest on your body.

 Studies also show that cravings may change following any bariatric procedure.
 Not only do you eat less, but you feel less hungry overall, and your penchant for sweets and heavy carbs may become diminished or mitigated entirely.